syncfusion-content/flutter-docs/Flutter/datagrid/paging.md

 ## Appearance

 SfDataPager allows customizing the appearance of the data pager using the [SfDataPagerThemeData](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfDataPagerThemeData-class.html) in [SfDataPagerTheme](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfDataPagerTheme-class.html).
-The `SfDataPager` should be wrapped inside the `SfDataPagerTheme`.
+The `SfDataPager` should be wrapped inside the `SfDataPagerTheme.`

 Import the following class from the [syncfusion_flutter_core](https://pub.dev/packages/syncfusion_flutter_core) package.